Environmental Protection Agency (EPA).

-Affected entities: Entities potentially affected by this action are those State, local air pollution control agencies, and tribal entities which collect and report ambient air quality data for the criteria pollutants to EPA as well as other supporting measurements.
+Affected Entities: Entities potentially affected by this action are those state, Start Printed Page 60021local air pollution control agencies, and tribal entities which collect and report ambient air quality data for the criteria pollutants to the EPA as well as other supporting measurements.

-ICR status: This ICR is currently scheduled to expire on June 30, 2006.
-An Agency may not conduct or sponsor, and a person is not required to respond to, a collection of information, unless it displays a currently valid OMB control number.
-The OMB control numbers for EPA's regulations in title 40 of the CFR, after appearing in the Federal Register when approved, are listed in 40 CFR part 9, are displayed either by publication in the Federal Register or by other appropriate means, such as on the related collection instrument or form, if applicable.
+ICR status: This ICR is currently scheduled to expire on April 30, 2012.
+An agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless it displays a currently valid OMB control number.
+The OMB control numbers for the EPA's regulations in title 40 of the CFR, after appearing in the Federal Register when approved, are listed in 40 CFR part 9, and are displayed either by publication in the Federal Register or by other appropriate means, such as on the related collection instrument or form, if applicable.
 The display of OMB control numbers in certain EPA regulations is consolidated in 40 CFR part 9.

-Abstract: This Information Collection Request (ICR) includes ambient air monitoring data and other supporting measurements reporting and recordkeeping activities associated with the 40 CFR part 58 Ambient Air Quality Surveillance rule.
-These data and information are collected by various State and local air quality management agencies and reported to the Office of Air Quality Planning and Standards within the Office of Air and Radiation, U.S. EPA.
+Abstract: This ICR includes ambient air monitoring data and other supporting measurements reporting and recordkeeping activities associated with the 40 CFR part 58 Ambient Air Quality Surveillance rule.
+These data and information are collected by various state and local air quality management agencies and reported to the Office of Air Quality Planning and Standards within the Office of Air and Radiation, U.S. EPA.

-This ICR reflects revisions of the previous ICR update of 2002, and it covers the period of 2007-2009.
-The number of monitoring stations, sampling parameters and frequency of data collection and submittal is expected to remain stable for 2007-2009.
+This ICR reflects revisions of the previous ICR update of 2009, and it covers the period of 2012-2014.
+The number of monitoring stations, sampling parameters, and frequency of data collection and submittal is expected to remain stable for 2012-2014.

-The data collected through this information collection consist of ambient air concentration measurements for the seven air pollutants with National Ambient Air Quality Standards (i.e., ozone, sulfur dioxide, nitrogen dioxide, lead, carbon monoxide, PM2.5 and PM-10), ozone precursors, meteorological variables at a select number of sites and other supporting measurements.
+The data collected through this information collection consist of ambient air concentration measurements for the seven air pollutants with national ambient air quality standards (i.e., ozone, sulfur dioxide, nitrogen dioxide, lead, carbon monoxide, and particulate matter (PM2.5 and PM10)), ozone precursors, meteorological variables at a select number of sites and other supporting measurements.
 Accompanying the pollutant concentration data are quality assurance/quality control data and air monitoring network design information.

-This Information Collection is estimated to involve 168 respondents for a total cost of approximately $173,153,415 (total capital, and labor and non-labor operation and maintenance) plus a total burden of 2,105,714 hours.
-The labor costs associated with the hours is $111,019,923.
-Included in the total are other costs of non-labor operations and maintenance of $10,936,320 and equipment and contract costs of $51,197,172.
-In addition to the costs at the State and local air pollution control agencies and tribal entities, there is a burden to EPA of 135,793 hours and $11,695,453.
+This Information Collection is estimated to involve 168 respondents for a total cost of approximately $195,490,206 (total capital, and labor and non-labor operation and maintenance) plus a total burden of 2,105,714 hours.
+The labor cost associated with the hours is $125,341,493.
+Included in the total are other costs of non-labor operations and maintenance of $12,347,105 and equipment and contract costs of $57,801,607.
+In addition to the costs at the state and local air pollution control agencies and tribal entities, there is a burden to the EPA of 135,793 hours and $13,204,166.

 Estimated total number of potential respondents: 168.